khulnasoft/integrations-core/nagios/README.md

 ## Overview

-Send events from your Nagios-monitored infrastructure to Datadog for richer alerting and to help correlate Nagios events with metrics from your Datadog-monitored infrastructure.
+Send events from your Nagios-monitored infrastructure to Khulnasoft for richer alerting and to help correlate Nagios events with metrics from your Khulnasoft-monitored infrastructure.

-This check watches your Nagios server's logs and sends events to Datadog for the following:
+This check watches your Nagios server's logs and sends events to Khulnasoft for the following:

 - Service flaps
 - Host state changes
 - Passive service checks
 - Host and service downtimes

-This check can also send Nagios performance data as metrics to Datadog.
+This check can also send Nagios performance data as metrics to Khulnasoft.

 ## Setup

 ### Installation

-The Nagios check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Nagios servers.
+The Nagios check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your Nagios servers.

 ### Configuration